CommandMC/HeroicWiki/How-To:-Other-Tools-and-Wrappers-(gamescope).md

 It is a microcompositor from Valve that is used on the Steam Deck.
 Its goal is to provide an isolated compositor that is tailored towards gaming and supports many gaming-centric features such as:

 1. Spoofing resolutions.
-2. Upscaling using AMD FidelityFX™ Super Resolution or NVIDIA Image Scaling.
+2. Upscaling using **AMD FidelityFX™** Super Resolution or **NVIDIA Image Scaling** (gain fps).
-3. Limiting framerates.
+3. Limit framerates / support tearing / use open-VR on all you installed through heroic
 4. ProtonGE: bundeled **FSR / FSHack is gone? simply use Gamescope.**

 # Gamescope inside of Heroic-App